oisdk/combinatorics-paper/rebuttal.markdown

 > paper, and in the absence of one of above ingredients, I consider the content
 > a slightly too weak for publication.

-We respectfully disagree: we feel that the core contribution of our paper (the relation between finiteness predicates, and the proof that cardinal finite sets form a Pi-pretopos in the setting of HoTT) is significant and of impact in general.
+We respectfully disagree with regards to the content: we feel that the core contribution of our paper (the relation between finiteness predicates, and the proof that cardinal finite sets form a Pi-pretopos in the setting of HoTT) is significant and of impact in general.
-Constructive finiteness is an area of important study, and putting it in topos-theoretic terms is perhaps an obvious step, but an important one (indeed it is called for in [Finite Sets in Homotopy Type Theory]).
-Moreover, it is HoTT specifically which allows for the topos-theoretic treatment ([Sets in Homotopy Type Theory] examined sets from a topos-theoretic point of view), and CuTT which gives a constructive interpretation which we use to build our proof automation from.
+See our response to Reviewer 1's summary.

 As for applications, our work has two: